Our Team

 Sophie Buckman

-CREATIVE OPERATIONS NINJA
+CREATIVE OPERATIONS SPECIALIST

 Originally from the UK, Sophie Buckman lived and worked in Dar es Salaam, Tanzania for 20 years.
 During her career, she contributed to a wide range of organisations, including NGOs, film production companies, community groups, and emergency response services, gaining extensive experience in logistics, event management, and creative design.
 Since relocating to Australia in 2020, Sophie has brought her multi-disciplinary expertise to People For Wildlife, where she oversees administration, logistics, creative/graphic design and communications.
 She plays a key role in keeping operations running smoothly and fostering connections with local communities to support PFW's initiatives.